Agencies Responsible for regulating drones in the State of California

 Drones in State Wilderness Areas, Natural Preserves, and Cultural Preserves:

-State Park regulations prohibit the use of motorized equipment (including UASs) within wilderness areas, cultural preserves, and natural preserves (Cal.
+State Park regulations prohibit using motorized equipment (including UASs) within wilderness areas, cultural preserves, and natural preserves (Cal.
 Code Regs. tit.
 14, § 4351.)
 Therefore, drone users should always check the designation of the park unit before operating a drone.

 Specific additional UAV laws by local governments within California State